 Her last ditch swing at me – was SO not me that it became my revelation.
 I finally saw her for what she was in all her narcissistic glory.
 It had been nearly 20 years since she adopted us and she didn’t know a damn thing about me.

 Her internalized role as my savior had created a detachment between us and because of it, she never really got to know me.
-She never saw me as anything other than “beneath her.”
+She never really saw me as her son.
+She never really saw me as anything other than someone in need of rescue.
+She was the “savior” and I was the one “beneath her and in need of saving.”
 Little better than a rescue animal, I was a rescue child.

 A level below.
 A second-class human.
 A secondhand child.

-I wasnt just a kid, I was a kid she adopted.
+I wasnt just a kid, I wasnt her kid, I was a kid she adopted.

 My adoptive father confirmed this later when he shared something she said to him at a younger brother’s college graduation.
+Something that troubled him greatly..
 “At least we saved one.”
+He didn’t know how to apologize.

 Dearest mother and saviour, I’ll be sure not to chew on the furniture or have an accident on the carpet.